LoadPipe/hamza-chat/docker-v2/README.md

 4c. grab the value in "session"

 4d.
-Check if session is in db:
+Check if session is in db, a result should be returned if correct:
 ```bash
 docker exec -i docker-v2-db-1 mysql -u root -proot-password hnschat -e "SELECT * FROM sessions WHERE id='the_value_in_c';"
 ```